emacsmirror/quick-sdcv/README.md

 The `quick-sdcv` Emacs package is a fork of `sdcv.el` version 3.4, which is available on MELPA.
 The primary differences between the two packages are as follows:

 - **Less dependencies:** Quick-sdcv does not require any external dependencies; sdcv, on the other hand, installs popup, pos-tip, and showtip.
-- **Customize the buffer name:**: New variables to customize whether the word is included in the buffer name, as well as the prefix, separator, and suffix of the buffer name (quick-sdcv-unique-word-buffers, quick-sdcv-buffer-name-prefix, quick-sdcv-buffer-name-separator, and quick-sdcv-buffer-name-suffix).
+- **Customize the buffer name:**: New variables to customize whether the word is included in the buffer name, as well as the prefix, separator, and suffix of the buffer name (sdcv-unique-buffers, quick-sdcv-buffer-name-prefix, quick-sdcv-buffer-name-separator, and quick-sdcv-buffer-name-suffix).
 When the buffer is dedicated to a specific word, refresh it only when the buffer is created.
 - **Improved Outline Minor Mode**: The `quick-sdcv` package fixes the outline minor mode for dictionary folding, enabling users to collapse all definitions for quicker navigation through dictionaries.
 - **Default Language Settings**: Various issues have been addressed, including changing the default language setting from Chinese (zh) to nil, providing a more neutral starting point.
 - **Buffer Customization**: The `quick-sdcv` package employs `display-buffer`, allowing users to customize the display of the *SDCV* buffer and control its placement through `display-buffer-alist`.